 Fiscal Year

-2013 2012 2011
+2014 2013 2012

-Expected dividends % % %
+Expected dividends % -% -%

-Expected volatility 64.9% 65.9% 63.7%
+Expected volatility 54. .1% 64.9 9% 65.9%

-Risk-free interest rate 0.49% 0.73% 1.32%
+Risk-free interest rate 1.2 26% 0.49 9% 0.73%

-Expected term (years) 4.33 4.46 4.35
+Expected term (years) 4.4 4.33 3 4.46

 Expected volatility is based on implied volatility for the expected term of the options from our stock price.
-Prior to fiscal 2012, due to lack of sufficient trading history, our stock price volatility assumption was based on a hybrid method of implied volatility from our stock price and a group of peer companies whose share prices are publicly available.
 The expected term of the options is calculated using the simplified method described in the SEC's Staff Accounting Bulletins Topic 14.D.2.
 We use the simplified method because we do not have sufficient stock option exercise data and the types of employees that receive share option grants have been significantly changed due to the implementation of our 2012 global equity plan, under which we granted share-based awards to employees who are not eligible for the long-term incentive programs.
 The risk-free rate for the expected term of the option is based on the U.S. Treasury yield curve in effect at the time of grant.
 The expected dividend yield is zero because we have not historically paid dividends on our common stock and have no intention to pay dividends in the foreseeable future.
-The following summarizes all of our stock options outstanding and exercisable as of June 28, 2013:
+The following summarizes all of our stock options outstanding and exercisable as of June 27, 2014: